Alebrije: Other parts of Mexico

 Outside of Mexico City and Oaxaca, alebrijes are known and made but mostly as a hobby rather than as a significant source of work.
 Most of these alebrijes are made with papier-mâché, wire, cardboard and sometimes with other materials such as cloth.
 Alebrije workshops and exhibitions have been held in Cancún.
 Workshops on the making of alebrijes with the purpose of selling them have been held in Cuautla, Morelos.
 In Tampico, workshops are given by Omar Villanueva.
 He has also given workshops in Nuevo Laredo, Campeche, Cancun, Playa del Carmen, Chetumal, Querétero and other places.

 One alebrije craftsman in Cuautla is Marcos Zenteno, who has taught the craft to his daughter.
 He also gives workshops on the making of the craft to others.
 One of the major attractions at the Primer Festival Internacional de las Artes in Saltillo in 2000 were alebrijes, which came from workshops from Monclova, Sabinas, Parras de la Fuente and Saltillo.

 Illuminated alebrijes

 An innovation in alebrijes are versions which are lighted, generally designed to be carried by a single person on the shoulders.
-Instead of cartonería, these alebrijes are made on movable metal frames, with LED lights and with cloth and/or plastic skin.
+Instead of cartonería, these alebrijes are made on movable metal frames, with LED lights, and with cloth or plastic skin.
+Preferred materials for the structure include ecological fabrics and micro-papers, assembled together before the alebrijes are fully painted and varnished for exhibition.

 This style of alebrije was first presented at a short parade dedicated to them in 2014 in Colonia Roma.
 These versions have been made in Mexico City by various artists, especially in workshops such as the Fábrica de Artes y Oficios Oriente.
 Exhibitions dedicated to the variation have attracted up to 6,000 people to the Museo de Arte Popular in Mexico City and have been displayed at Mexico International Festival of Lights.